rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 ## Markers (zbUI)

 Markers are "particles" that indicate/join clauses and help to refine the flow of logic.
+Unlike nouns and verbs, markers do not decline or conjugate.
 They can be categorized into the following:

 <ins> Joining Markers: Ib, gaf, yfÖ </ins>